bcgov/ML-PEM_Report/README.md

 # ML-PEM_Report
-Code for generating journal arcticle
+This is the code and data supporting and generating journal arcticle